adelevoye/adelevoye.github.io/_pages/research.md

 - Delevoye, Angele and Landemore, Hélène. ''When does deliberation Work?
 Results from a natural experiment in the French Great National Debate'' (*under review*)

-- Delevoye, Angele. ''Ideology and polarization in Congressional hearings''
+- Delevoye, Angele. ''Ideology in Congressional hearings: do witnesses drive the polarization of elites?''

 - Delevoye, Angele. ''Descriptive and differential representations in Congressional hearings''